zero-copy-labs/deploy-ui-to-cloudflare/README.md

 5. **GitHub deployments not showing**: Ensure your workflow has the `deployments: write` permission.

 6. **PR comments not working**: Make sure your workflow has the `pull-requests: write` permission and that you've provided a valid `GITHUB_TOKEN`.

+7. **"Too many deployments" error**: If you see this error when trying to delete a project, use the `delete-deployment` event type instead, which will use the Cloudflare API to delete only the specific deployment for that branch.

+8. **API permission errors**: Make sure your Cloudflare API token has both read and write permissions for Pages.
+The token needs to be able to list deployments and delete them.

 ## License